Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 Your Furnace is Short Cycling

-Without Furnace Heads Up, you might not detect your furnace is turning on and off often, because its blower fan might keep going.
+Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, because its blower fan might keep going.
 This feature can recognize power interruptions that occur during short cycling.

 How Do I Keep My Furnace from Short Cycling?